Syfy Insider Exclusive

 The cover of Spielberg: The First Ten Years by Laurent Bouzereau

-Written by Laurent Bouzereau — longtime producer of the supplemental documentaries found on the home release editions of Spielberg's movies — the upcoming book chronicles the seven films that officially kicked off a hallowed Hollywood legacy: Duel (1971), The Sugarland Express (1974), Jaws (1975), Close Encounters of the Third Kind (1977), 1941 (1979), Raiders of the Lost Ark (1981), and E.T. the Extra-Terrestrial (1982).
-Hitting stands in late October of this year, the 256-page tome features definitive Q&A interviews with the man himself, as well as a collection of never-before-seen production stills from the aforementioned titles.
+Written by Laurent Bouzereau — longtime producer of the supplemental documentaries found on the home release editions of Spielberg's movies — the book chronicles the seven films that officially kicked off a hallowed Hollywood legacy: Duel (1971), The Sugarland Express (1974), Jaws (1975), Close Encounters of the Third Kind (1977), 1941 (1979), Raiders of the Lost Ark (1981), and E.T. the Extra-Terrestrial (1982).
+The 256-page tome, published by Insight Editions, features definitive Q&A interviews with the man himself, as well as a collection of never-before-seen production stills from the aforementioned titles.

-The quote above comes from the section on Jaws, which Vanity Fair ran as an exclusive last week.
-In the middle of their conversation about the shark thriller that invented the modern summer blockbuster, Bouzereau asks Spielberg about the memorable scene where a morose Martin Brody (Roy Scheider) sits at the kitchen table shortly after receiving a sharp slap on the face by a grieving Mrs. Kintner (Lee Fierro).
+In the middle of their conversation about the shark thriller (now streaming on Peacock alongside its three sequels) that invented the modern summer blockbuster, Bouzereau asks Spielberg about the memorable scene where a morose Martin Brody (Roy Scheider) sits at the kitchen table shortly after receiving a sharp slap on the face by a grieving Mrs. Kintner (Lee Fierro).

 Racked with guilt and unsure of what to do next, the exasperated police chief of Amity Island sips a glass of alcohol and buries his face in his hands — only to discover his younger son, Sean (Jay Mello), has begun to mimic his every move.
 The interaction breaks Brody out of his depression and offers the audience a small respite by way of genuine human connection.
 It truly feels like something that could happen between any parent and child the world over.